The Halluci Nation: Activism

 Further than distinct actions like the aforementioned, the group is also activist through the expression of their music itself.
 "I think in our own community," Bear Witness told The National in 2013, "it's not something that people would have been ready for us to have been doing 10 or 15 years ago, to be sampling powwow music and bring it into clubs.
 I mean, that's really pushing boundaries."
 Using music as a platform to educate, they have broken away from homogenous genres and at once promoted appreciation and respect for First Nations cultures while combating stereotypes and appropriation.

 "It's mind-blowing that this whole conversation that we've been having the past few decades about the portrayal of our people hasn't gone anywhere," said Bear Witness.
 "It hasn't changed."
 However, the band is positive about making a change moving forward.
 "All those things that we're trying to talk about with Idle No More, with aboriginal rights, you're feeling it and you're getting it without a word having to be said.
 Because when you feel that, you're feeling what we all feel."

 In 2020, the band released "Land Back".
 The song was available for free and intended to show support to the Wetʼsuwetʼen First Nations who were opposing the construction of a Coastal GasLink Pipeline.
 The song was hoped to be used by those involved during the 2020 Canadian pipeline and railway protests.

+In 2024, with Saul Williams and NARCY, they released "Voices Through Rubble" in solidarity with the people of Palestine - a song which Steven Ward of Grimy Goods described as "spotlight[ing] the shared oppression and violence endured by Indigenous populations, inflicted by colonizers, that's ingrained in both our history and cultural mythology".

 Albums

 A Tribe Called Red (2012)

-This first album by ATCR was nominated for the 2012 Polaris Music Prize and it was in The Washington Post's Top 10 albums of the year.
+This first album by ATCR was nominated for the 2012 Polaris Music Prize; it was also featured in The Washington Post's Top 10 albums of the year.
 After their debut, ATCR went on tour across North America and Europe, where they participated to the World Music Expo in Greece.